ObsydianX/scrivus/README.md

 ## Features

-- Draft manuscripts in a focused rich-text editor with formatting controls for prose, lists, block quotes, scene breaks, and underline.
+- Draft manuscripts in a focused rich-text editor with draft tabs, scene navigation, focus mode, formatting controls, writing goals, and optional lore-link highlights.
 - Compare drafts in a horizontal split-view reference pane while editing another draft version.
-- Review scenes in a read-only Revision workspace with anchored comments, comment counts, resolved threads, and per-draft review tabs.
+- Review scenes in a read-only Revision workspace with anchored comments, comment counts, resolved threads, per-draft review tabs, and scene navigation.
 - Organize chapters, scenes, notes, and folders in a binder with drag-and-drop, multi-select actions, trash, restore, and duplicate tools.
 - Track scene metadata including status, POV, location, timeline, tags, and synopsis.
 - Review manuscript structure in the Outline workspace with chapter and scene rows, word counts, and editable scene status.
-- Plan visually with Canvas, a freeform board for ideas, scenes, characters, locations, notes, labels, and connections.
+- Plan visually with Canvas, a freeform board for titled ideas, scenes, characters, locations, notes, color labels, and connections.
-- Build a Lore Book with custom categories, reusable templates, image fields, keywords, and editor lore-link highlights.
+- Build a Lore Book with custom categories, subcategories, reusable templates, image fields, pinned entries, backlinks, keywords, and editor lore-link highlights.
-- Manage maps in Atlas with imported map images, multiple maps, zooming, panning, marker labels, marker types, and visibility levels.
+- Manage maps in Atlas with imported map images, multiple maps, zooming, panning, marker search, marker categories, visibility toggles, and Lore Book-linked markers.
-- Compile selected manuscript content to `.docx`, with optional front matter, scene titles, Standard Manuscript styling, and Proof Copy styling.
+- Compile selected manuscript content to `.docx`, with remembered act, chapter, scene, and draft-tab selections.
 - Import a `.docx` manuscript into a new Scrivus project, splitting Act, Chapter, and Scene headings into manuscript structure.
 - Keep project backups with configurable retention, manual backup, and restore flows.
 - Use global themes, recent projects, project compatibility checks, recovery options, and update checks from GitHub Releases.